This country-specific Q&A provides an overview to intellectual property law in Switzerland.

 Who is the first owner of each of these intellectual property rights and is this different for rights created in the course of employment or under a commission?

-Patents, supplementary protection certificates, trademarks, designs, semiconductor topography rights, POA/PGI and domain names.
+Patents, supplementary protection certificates, designs, trademarks, topography rights, POA/PGI.

 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

-A supplementary protection certificate can only be filed for a patented and authorised pharmaceutical product or pesticide.
-The filing request must be submitted within 6 months either of obtaining the first market authorisation or of the confirmation of the patent grant.
+Supplementary protection certificates can only be filed for a patented and authorised product.
+The application must be filed within 6 months of either the first authorisation to place the product on the market in Switzerland as a medicinal product, or of the grant of the patent if this was granted later than the first authorisation.

 How long does the registration procedure usually take?